openstack-archive/senlin/doc/source/user/profile_types.rst

 command is in YAML format.
 You can choose to show the spec schema in JSON format by specifying the :option:`-f json` option as exemplified below::

-  $ openstack cluster profile type show -f json os.heat.stack {
+  $ openstack cluster profile type show -f json os.heat.stack-1.0 {
     "name": "os.heat.stack",
     "schema": {